 To understand the health needs and attitudes towards health in a community it is imperative to study the social indicators of health related to children.
 The table on the next page provides risk factor data specific to children (<18 years old) in the Mary Immaculate community.
-15
+16 living in poverty in York County is lower than Virginia.

-&lt;sup>13 www.healthypeople.gov, Physical Activity
+14 www.healthypeople.gov, Physical Activity